paulinedef/Oceane/fontbakery/fontbakery-report.md

 * 🔥 **FAIL** The following glyphs have no contours even though they were expected to have some:

-	- Glyph name: ordfeminine	Expected: 2 or 3

 	- Glyph name: logicalnot	Expected: 1

 	- Glyph name: uni03BC	Expected: 1

 	- Glyph name: logicalnot	Expected: 1

-	- Glyph name: ordfeminine	Expected: 2 or 3

 	- Glyph name: uni03BC	Expected: 1
  [code: no-contour]